SocketPlugin establishes a common authentication scheme for @fantaptik/Socket.

 Multiple Sockets

-the store to authenticated is sufficient to connect and authenticate all Socket
+the store to authenticated is sufficient to connect and authenticate all Sockets as well.

 Multiple Servers